Colorado River water or watershed scenery in Colorado

 Useful upper Colorado planning area tied to the RiverReports Parshall/Williams Fork chart.

-Kremmling gauge corridor
+Kremmling gauge area

 A key flow reference for upper Colorado River planning.